Investigating the Always Decreasing Cube Root Function

 -

 Reflection across the y-axis: This transformation is achieved by replacing x with -x.
 The resulting function is f(x) = ∛(-x).
 This function is indeed decreasing for positive x values.
-However, it becomes increasing for negative x values.
-Therefore, this transformation alone does not create a function that is always decreasing.
+Even so, it becomes increasing for negative x values.
+So, this transformation alone does not create a function that is always decreasing.

 -